 The purpose of an eCommerce website is to sell a product or service to earn money.
 It’s helpful to understand the different revenue models available to you to maximize your profits.

 While establishing your eCommerce site, do not hesitate to choose at least one of these revenue streams, if not more.
-This will create more stability for your online business.
+Doing so will create more stability for your online business.

 These are some of the most common ways to profit from your eCommerce website.

-If you operate a popular website or blog but do not offer your products for sale, affiliate marketing is a great way to earn money.
+Affiliate marketing is a great way to earn money if you operate a popular website or blog but do not offer your products for sale.
 Essentially, you sell products for other companies on your website in exchange for being paid a commission.

 With white labeling, you can purchase products from a wholesaler, place your label on those products, and sell them as your own.
 You can also sell your white-labeled products to other businesses for them to resell.